 - 1 Tablespoon Activated Charcoal: bought in bulk at Rainbow

 - 1/2 Teaspoon of Shae Butter: bought in bulk at a local boutique

 - 1 Teaspoon of Bentonite Clay: bought in bulk at Rainbow

-- 2-3 Drops of Essential Oil: bought in small glass bottles
+- 2-3 Drops of Oil: like sweet almond or olive oil bought in glass bottles

 Activated charcoal is very fine and very free.
 The bottle at Rainbow is even labeled with warning.
 You open it and a mushroom cloud arises.
 The other ingredients are used to weigh the powder down and give it sticking power.

 A NOTE ON ACTIVATED CHARCOAL: If you can’t buy activated charcoal in bulk.
 You can make it.
 There are tutorials here and here.
 Or you can buy it in capsules at your local drug store.
 Or you can buy it loose.
 It’s shelf stable, so buy a large qty to reduce packaging.
 I use it in a lot of beauty recipes like this face mask and my whitening toothpowder.

 Mix all of the ingredients together.
 I used a mortar and pestle to really work the oils into the fine powder.
 If you use metal you will deactivate the clay.
 Mine, being in a metal tin, is deactivated, which means it won’t pull toxins out of my skin.
 The clay is used as a binder, so it doesn’t matter if it has been deactivated in this recipe.